 The 'real' me is someone who enjoys travel and cooking, a wonderful combination.
 I have been fortunate to visit some amazing places including China, Malaysia, Thailand, Australia, Canada, Kenya.
 But probably my greatest love is Italy and I visit as often as I can.
 Which isn't nearly often enough.

 My educational background is short.
 I see the screwed up noses when I admit to people that I never went to university.
 The fact is, I left school at 16, deciding to decline the college course I was offered to take 'A' levels and start work.
 It was 1987 and more unusual to go to university.
 But the fact of the matter was, I really wanted to work, not continue with school.
 And that's what I did.

 So, I joined NatWest Bank, learning hugely, and leaving 12 years later to start a career in recruitment.
 I was encouraged into recruitment by a friend since my background at the bank had been in relationship management.

-This year Clarity will mark 14 years' service to recruitment and I am very proud of the team who work hard to deliver a great service to candidate's and clients every single day.
+I am very proud of our team who work hard to deliver great service to candidate's and clients every single day.